anikapadin/TLocke/feedback.md

 Fixed that syntax error in projectile.
 ## Mar 16
 Yes, you did and as expected, it runs just fine.
 I would suggest that you suppress all the output coming form this function that appears in the command window.
+However, I don't see any project summary from you, are you in a group?